 Numerous farmers discussed the possibility of a farmer cooperative or food hub.
 Either could be a method of sharing processing equipment and offer other opportunities for farmers to increase sales.
-One chef suggested that a store could be open six days a week and be a place to go for one-stop local food shopping; an every-day farmers market that could also satisfy the local retail, restaurant, and institutional demand.
-Two small retailers surveyed are trying to fill that gap by working directly with restaurants and institutions.
+A store could be open six days a week and be a place to go for one-stop local food shopping; an every-day farmers market that could also satisfy the local retail, restaurant, and institutional demand.
 The biggest issue in the success of such a facility would be planning the details including design and management.
 Farmers recommend that a single person or organization be responsible for managing the facility; tasks including scheduling, machinery cleaning and training.
 The facility would have to be well organized and offer more equipment and services than a farmer can access on their own in order to be successful.
 Respondents claim it would need to have a refrigerated food truck that farmers could use to bring their product to the hub and deliver to customers.
 The challenge with sharing processing equipment and resources is scheduling.
 Some farmers do not see a shared equipment program being practical from that standpoint alone.

 Carthage Mill in Indiana is an example of a cooperative space.
 The 5,000 square foot space is a site for milling, packaging, brewing, and food preparation used by local producers.
-With a commercial kitchen, and free space for business seminars and ag-related educational events; the coop offers cost saving opportunities and has opened doors to collaboration (Miller, 2014, p.
+With a commercial kitchen, and free space for business seminars and ag-related educational events; the coop offers cost saving opportunities and has opened doors to collaboration (Miller, 20140, p.
 13).